Spark-Liang/NoteBook/LOMA/280/ch10 - Introduction of Annuity.md

   - the minimum of **initial premium** is **larger** than **subsequent premium**.

-  - the contract owner can shoose not to pay any premium in a given years.
+  - the contract owner can choose not to pay any premium in a given years.

 - **Fixed Annuity**